prieux/network_itf_switch/README.md

 network_itf_switch
 ==================

-Windows 7 script to switch interface from cable connection to wif and vice versa
+Windows 7 script to switch interface from cable connection to wifi and vice versa

 Usage
 -----